DETAILED ACTION

 [E] determining, by the unsupervised machine learning model, that the financial transaction is an anomaly transaction by detecting that the financial transaction differs from the one or more financial transactions associated with the plurality of financial accounts based on a comparison between the transaction amount of the financial transaction and a threshold value derived from a mean amount for the one or more financial transactions, or based on a deviation in transaction category patterns; wherein an anomaly transaction is a financial transaction of the consumer that is determined by the unsupervised machine learning model to be unlike the previous financial transactions performed by the consumer using the plurality of financial accounts;

-Step 2A, Prong One: Rep. Claim 11 recites “selecting a financial account transaction of a consumer” in the preamble (Limitation A), and “causing … to initiate completion of the financial transaction using the first financial account [of a consumer]” in Limitation I, which recites commercial or legal interactions under the organizing human activity exception because “selecting a financial account transaction of a consumer” and “causing … to initiate completion of the financial transaction [of a consumer]” recites “sales activities or behaviors, and business relations” between two people.
+Step 2A, Prong One: Rep. Claim 11 recites “selecting a financial account for a financial transaction of a consumer” in the preamble (Limitation A), and “transmitting … the payment authorization result to complete the financial transaction” in Limitation J, which recites a fundamental economic practice and commercial interaction under certain methods of organizing human activity because selecting a funding account for, and completing, a consumer’s financial transaction recites “commercial or legal interactions, including … sales activities or behaviors, and business relations” between two people.
 MPEP § 2106.04(a)(2)(II)(B).
-Limitations B–I are the required steps and received data inputs required to “complete the financial transaction” and therefore, recites the same exception.
+Limitations B–J are the required steps and received data inputs required to “complete the financial transaction” and therefore, recite the same exception.
 Id.

-Alternatively2, Limitations B–I, as drafted, recite the abstract idea exception of mental processes that under the broadest reasonable interpretation, cover performance in the human mind or with pen and paper, but for the recitation of the generic computer components indicated in bold.
+Alternatively2, Limitations B–F, as drafted, recite the abstract idea exception of mental processes that under the broadest reasonable interpretation, cover performance in the human mind or with pen and paper, but for the recitation of the generic computer components indicated in bold.
 MPEP § 2106.04(a)(2)(III).
+Newly added Limitations G, H, I, and J are addressed as additional elements under Step 2A, Prong Two, infra.

 Claims recite a mental process when they contain limitations that can practically be performed in the human mind, including for example, observations, evaluations, judgments, and opinions.
 Examples of claims that recite mental processes include: